-With the impending approach of winter, the jump season is imminent, and punters have plenty of meetings to get excited about for the rest of 2019.
+With the impending approach of winter, the jump season is imminent, and punters have plenty of meetings to get excited about for the rest of the year.

 The beginning of the jump season provides punters with the opportunity to witness different stables’ strongest horses, wildcards and potential horses aimed at the Cheltenham Festival further down the line in March 2020.

 We’ve taken a look at all important trainers to watch out for over the season and their star horses.